mhyttsten/xla_tutorial/02_InspectingHLO/t10_inspecing_hlo.md

 This tutorial shows you the output of code generation:

-- Set the following environment variable in your terminal window, when running a program this will generation output debug files export XLA_FLAGS=--xla_dump_to=NewDirectory
+- Set the following environment variable in your terminal window (Unix/MacOS style), when running a program this will generation output debug files export XLA_FLAGS=--xla_dump_to=NewDirectory

-- Run the previous tutorial t05
+- Run the previous tutorial 01_...<br>
   Under NewDirectory you can now see a number of files starting with name:
     module_0000.UniqueNameHere.number.
   UniqueNameHere is the computation name we provided in t05 as argument to XlaBuilder